genxlogics/pytheas-spring/readme.md

 3. graph is reloaded for any modification of nodes or edges in database.
 4. application provides real-time updated routes with no delay, so memory was the second consideration.

+The Application follows the [CQRS Pattern](https://martinfowler.com/bliki/CQRS.html) in a very simple way by separating the persistence view (Planets and Routes data store) and the query view.
+Query view is constantly refreshed and synced with data store view.
+This way the query view can be scaled and optimized for varied scenario (having graph for each node as start).
+All the queries for route discovery are served using the query view.
+Planet discovery will be the command view to manage the planets and routes.

+### TODO
+1. Implement HATEOAS so that api is self discoverable.
+2. Support for the content negotiation to support various clients (Web, Mobile, Application Client).
+3. Provide flexibility for multiple graphs for different planets as source.
+4. web sockets ?? to update the route on client side??

 ## REst API Documentation
 once the application is running, go to http://localhost:5000/pytheas/swagger-ui.html for api usage.